amitrayblr/vuetify-parser-xlsx-csv/README.md

 ```
 ### JSON Format
-The JSON is stored in results, and each row of the file is a separate element
+The JSON is stored in results, and each row of the file is a separate element.
 ```javascript
 [
   {